After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 “A lot of players are used to this grind because it’s kind of been our lives ever since we’ve been in the W,” Loyd said.
 “Unfortunately, we’re accustomed to this chaotic lifestyle.”

-The 27-year-old Loyd, a seven-year WNBA veteran, played in Turkey, China, South Korea and Spain during her first five years as a professional basketball player, but has no plans of returning overseas.
+The 27-year-old Loyd, a seven-year WNBA veteran, played in Turkey, China, South Korea and Spain during her first five years as a professional basketball player, but she has no plans of returning overseas.

 “I don’t miss playing overseas at all actually,” Loyd said.
 “It’s an experience.
 You go over there and challenge yourself and you’re constantly playing.
 But for me and how I learn and grow, it doesn’t always fit my lifestyle.”